Arthur Obey: Education

-In his early years as a student, Obey spent half day in the fields learning farming techniques and a half day in class.
+In his early years as a student, Obey spent half the day in the fields learning farming techniques and a half day in class.
 Zeman et al. also report that the first native high school and sports were introduced in 1948 by Father Paul Piechet.
 "Every boy in that original 1948 high school class...were all members of the hockey team," including Obey.
-In contrast, Sister Marcoux reports that Mr. Ed Doll started building the juvenile hockey team in 1946.
-"The Qu'Appelle team sweater was patterned after those of the Montreal Canadiens, with the exception that an "Indian head" replaced the traditional ch logo that the Canadiens wore on the front of their jerseys."
-Official sources such as the Saskatchewan Hockey Association refer to the hockey team as the Lebret Indians, though other sources occasionally referred to throughout this entry may use Lebret pucksters or the Lebret Eagles.
+In contrast, Sister Marcoux reports that Edward Doll started building the juvenile hockey team in 1946.
+"The Qu'Appelle team sweater was patterned after those of the Montreal Canadiens, with the exception that an "Indian head" replaced the traditional ch [sic] logo that the Canadiens wore on the front of their jerseys."
+Official sources such as the Saskatchewan Hockey Association refer to the hockey team as the Lebret Indians, though other sources may use Lebret Pucksters or the Lebret Eagles.

-Art Obey played hockey and baseball and was a "short distance runner" while at the school.
-"He is well known for his baseball exploits in Southern Saskatchewan and was a top notch pitcher for such clubs as Notre Dame of Wilcox, Fort Qu'Appelle and periodically the Lebret Indians."
+Obey played hockey and baseball and was a "short-distance runner" while at the school.
+"He is well known for his baseball exploits in Southern Saskatchewan and was a top-notch pitcher for such clubs as Notre Dame of Wilcox, Fort Qu'Appelle and periodically the Lebret Indians."
 A photo of the 1949 Lebret baseball team including Art Obey, part of an article originally published in the Prairie Messenger, was reprinted in The Indian Missionary Record in 1953.
 While a student, "from May to October 1949 Obey played baseball at Notre Dame College" on their team.
-In 1949 Thomas Desnomie and Art Obey co-wrote an article on vocational training at the Lebret Indian School.
+In 1949, Art Obey and Thomas Desnomie co-wrote an article on vocational training at the Lebret Indian School.

 He also became involved in the Cadet Movement with the Lebret School's Hugonard Cadet Corps formed in 1942 or 1944, and associated with the Royal Canadian Army Cadets.
-Sister Marcoux reports that in 1946 Obey did the Cadet Course at Dundern, in 1950 he was elevated to rank of Cadet Major and in 1952 earned the Master Cadet Certificate.
-In 1950 he was co-instructor of the students.
-In May 1948 the group won the "Efficiency Trophy" and the "Challenge Cup" given to the best corps in the province.
-In 1950 they achieved a mark of 85% and won the Eastern Division Shield.
+Sister Marcoux reports that in 1946, Obey did the Cadet Course at Dundern.
+In May 1948, the corps won the "Efficiency Trophy" and the "Challenge Cup" given to the best corps in the province. in 1950 he was elevated to the rank of Cadet Major, and was co-instructor for the students; the group achieved a mark of 85% and won the Eastern Division Shield.
+In 1952, Obey earned the Master Cadet Certificate.

 Personal life

 Obey married Yvonne Adams from Muscow [likely means Muscowpetung First Nation] near Fort Qu'Appelle in 1951 (or July 7, 1952).
-They eventually had four children: 3 boys and a girl, Janet Ann Obey and/or raised a total of nine children.
-His 'In Memorium' in the Saskatchewan Indian of July–August 1988 notes he left behind his wife Yvonne, 4 daughters and 5 sons.
-At the time the Zeman et al. interviewed Obey and their book was published (1983) Obey was reported to have been in Meadow Lake, Saskatchewan.
+They had a total of a total of nine children, four daughters and five sons.
+At the time the Zeman et al. interviewed Obey and their book was published (1983) Obey was reported to have been living in Meadow Lake, Saskatchewan.